 5. Share your annoyance in a humorous way

 Those tics and little habits are a little more difficult to manage, but it’s better to deal with them quickly before it blows up.
 Does one of your colleagues chew gum a little too loudly all throughout the day?
 What about letting them know about the side effects of chewing?
 Does one of your colleagues make a whole lot of noise with their heels?
 Have you told them how good they look in flats?
 Does another crunch on salt and vinegar chips all day?
 Maybe they’d appreciate you getting them a bag of sweets.
-In any case, try to get the message across with as much humour as possible, without coming off as a buzzkill.
+In any case, try to get the message across with as much humor as possible, without coming off as a buzzkill.

 6. Work on your self-discipline

-Even if it’s easier to blame our open space colleagues for our lack of focus, sometimes it’s you who lacks the discipline when faced with temptation or distraction.
+Even if it’s easier to blame our open space colleagues for our lack of focus, sometimes it’s you who lacks discipline when faced with temptation or distraction.
 According to a University of California study, it takes 20 minutes to get back to being optimally focused on the task at hand after getting distracted.
 Remove anything off of your desk which could distract you (a magazine, a bag of sweets…) Turn your smartphone on its face so you won’t be distracted by any notifications.
-Finally, set aside time slots of 45 minutes -1 hour where you plan to work without interruption.
+Finally, set aside time slots of 45 minutes to -1 hour where you plan to work without interruption.

 7. Work on your concentration

 A few simple exercises can also strengthen your ability to concentrate.
 A series of 10 deep breaths in and out is a great way to clear your head of distracting thoughts.
 Test yourself by staring at and examining a neutral object (like a pencil or your coffee mug) for one minute, trying not to think about anything else.
 Or mentally go over multiplication tables.
 The aim is to free your mind and reactivate your neurons.
-At this rate you could even reach the highest heights of focus, and maybe even get to a state of flow!
+At this rate, you could even reach the highest heights of focus, and maybe even get to a state of flow!

 Try it out for yourself!